A few years ago, activated carbon in a tank was a staple in the hobby, almost everyone used it, but now, not so much.

 Activated carbon and fish medications.

 The first thing you’ll see on every label of fish medications – “remove your filters carbon”.
-The reason for that is the carbon do its job and it’ll absorb that medication, making it completely useless.
+The reason for that is the carbon does its job and it’ll absorb that medication, making it completely useless.

 Don’t use carbon in a planted tank.